edwin-jones/edwin-jones.github.io/_posts/2020-08-26-make-your-own-raspberry-pi-webcam.md

 You will probably see a little noise in the image but this is normal for the Pi camera V1/V2 as their sensors can be a slightly noisy in certain situations.

 Once you're happy with the video quality, it's time to set the Pi into read only mode so we can switch off our PC whenever and not have to worry about corrupting the SD card.
-Follow [Andreas's guide here](https://medium.com/swlh/make-your-raspberry-pi-file-system-read-only-raspbian-buster-c558694de79) then reboot your Pi.
+Follow [Andreas' guide here](https://medium.com/swlh/make-your-raspberry-pi-file-system-read-only-raspbian-buster-c558694de79) then reboot your Pi.
 Once the Pi comes back online you're ready to show your friends and co-workers your webcam that cost a fraction of what theirs did and is likely better.
 Congratulations!